What is HPV?

 The HPV vaccine consists of two doses.
 The first dose is given in Year 8 with the second does being caught up in Year 9.
 It is important for teenagers to receive both doses of their HPV vaccine in order to be fully protected.
 It should be noted that from the age of 13, it is legal for children to self-consent to this vaccination if deemed competent.

 The vaccine is given at such a young age because it works best before the young person comes into contact with any HPV virus (i.e. before becoming sexually active).
 If the first dose is given before the age of 15, only two doses are needed as the vaccine works more effectively.
 Once a teenager has turned 15, three doses are needed as the vaccine is less effective with age.

 When is the vaccine given?

 As children aren't currently attending school, we are arranging clinic sessions to deliver the HPV vaccination.
 Information on these clinics will be communicated via your child's school and appointments will be available to be booked on an online system.
 If don't receive this information from your child's school by the end of July 2020, please contact us on either of the phone numbers on the Contact Us page.
 Alternatively, you can book an appointment by clicking here.

 What happens if my child misses the vaccine?

 Should your child miss the vaccine on the day, either due to absence or refusal (needle phobia, anxiety), we can invite them to a catch-up clinic.
 Providing there is a consent form for your child and a contact number, we will contact you to arrange a catch-up appointment.
-We aim to run catch-up clinics in all areas in the school holidays.
+We aim to run catch-up clinics in all areas during the school holidays.
 If your child missed their HPV vaccines in Year 8/9, but are still in school (Year 10 or 11), please contact us to book a clinic appointment.

 For more information visit the NHS website